pybop-team/PyBOP/README.md

 <!-- Installation -->
 ### Usage
 The example below shows a simple fitting routine that starts by generating synthetic data from a single particle model with modified parameter values.
 An RMSE cost function using the terminal voltage as the optimised signal is completed to determine the unknown parameter values.
+First, the synthetic data is generated:

 ```python
 import pybop